-- Firm Mattresses offer maximum body support.
-They’re usually preferred by people with back and neck problems, since they help relax the lower back muscles and keep the spine aligned.
-An overly firm mattress, however, can aggravate or even cause back pain, so it’s important to spend a few minutes testing before buying.
+Firm mattresses offer maximum body support.
+They’re usually preferred by people with back and neck problems since they help relax the lower back muscles and keep the spine aligned.
+An overly firm mattress can aggravate or even cause back pain, so it’s important to spend a few minutes testing the mattress before buying.

-- Cushion Firm Mattresses, which are also called pillow top mattresses, are the choice of people who need some support, but find a firm mattress to be uncomfortable.
-Cushion firm mattresses offer a balanced blend of support, softness and comfort.
+Also called pillow top mattresses, cushion firm mattresses are the choice of people who need some support, but find a firm mattress uncomfortable.
+Commonly called a pillow top mattress, a cushion firm provides a balanced blend of support, softness, and comfort.

-- Twin Mattresses, the smallest size of all standard mattresses, are approximately 38” wide by 75” long.
-Twin mattresses also come in an XL size, which are the same width but 5” longer than a standard twin.
+Twin mattresses are the smallest size of all standard mattresses, measuring approximately 38” wide by 75” long.
+A twin XL is the same width but 5” longer than a standard twin.
 Twin mattresses have plenty of room for a child or smaller adult to sleep comfortably.
-They can be used with bunk beds, trundle beds, day beds and hideaways, and their small footprints make them especially well suited for rooms where space is tight.
+They can be used with bunk beds, trundle beds, day beds and hideaways, and their small footprints make them especially well-suited for rooms where space is tight.

-- Queen Mattresses are the most popular size sold.
+Queen mattresses are the most popular size sold.
 At 60” wide by 80” long, there’s plenty of room for two people to sleep comfortably.
-Queens are a popular choice for both bedrooms and guest rooms.
+Queen beds are a popular choice for both bedrooms and guest rooms.

-- King Mattresses are 16” wider than queens, and are great for both larger-bodied people and sleepers who tend to spread out.
-At 76” x 80”, king size mattresses provide the same sleeping surface as two twin mattresses pushed together.
+King size mattresses are 16” wider than queens, measuring 76” x 80”.
+A good choice for larger-bodied people and sleepers who tend to spread out, king beds provide the same sleeping surface as two twin mattresses pushed together.

-- California King Mattresses are 4” longer than standard kings, but are also 4” narrower, so they’re most often used where length is more important than width.
+California Kings are 4” longer than standard kings, but are also 4” narrower, so they’re most often used where length is more important than width.
 California Kings are a good choice for couples where one or both are tall enough to need the extra length.

 The most popular materials used to construct mattresses are innerspring coils, memory foam and latex.

-- Innerspring Mattresses, being affordable, are the most popular mattress type sold today.
+Innerspring mattresses are the most popular mattress type sold today.
 They’re built using a series of 250 to 1,000 steel coils covered with a padded upper layer of fabric or foam.
 Higher coil counts translate to greater support, so avoid innerspring mattresses with low coil counts.
-Generally speaking, the minimum number of coils should be at least 300 for twin and full mattresses, 375 for queens and at least 450 for king size mattresses.
+Generally speaking, the minimum number of coils should be 300 for twin and full mattresses, 375 for queens, and 450 for king size mattresses.

-- Memory Foam Mattresses contain a polyurethane filling derived from a formula originally developed by NASA.
+Memory foam mattresses contain a polyurethane filling derived from a formula originally developed by NASA.
 Heat from the sleeper’s body softens the foam and gently molds it to his or her natural contours, while evenly distributing the body’s weight for better support.
 When the sleeper shifts positions or leaves the bed, the foam returns to its original shape.
-Memory foam mattresses resist bedbugs, mites, mold and allergens, making them an excellent choice for allergy sufferers and asthmatics.
+Memory foam resists bedbugs, mites, mold, and allergens, and are an excellent choice for allergy sufferers and asthmatics.
 Memory foam mattresses also absorb motion, so nighttime tossing and turning won’t disturb a sleeping partner.

-Tempur-Pedic use their patented foam formula in mattresses that respond to the body‘s temperature, weight and shape for truly personalized support and comfort.
-Being a low-resilience material, Tempur-Pedic’s memory foam absorbs motion far better than conventional coil spring mattresses, which make them a great choice for couples, since nocturnal tossing and turning won’t disturb a sleeping partner.
+Tempur-Pedic uses a patented foam formula that responds to the body‘s temperature, weight and shape for truly personalized support and comfort.
+A low-resilience material, Tempur-Pedic’s memory foam absorbs motion far better than conventional coil spring mattresses, which make them a great choice for couples, since nocturnal tossing and turning won’t disturb a sleeping partner.

 There’s more to sleeping well than a mattress’ size, comfort level or construction material.
 The underlying foundation is just as important for sleeping well as the mattress itself.

-- Box Spring Foundations are wooden frames containing a series of heavy gauge wire coils that support innerspring and memory foam mattresses.
-The mattress and box spring are placed on a wood or metal bedframe.
+Box Springs are wooden frames containing a series of heavy gauge wire coils that support innerspring and memory foam mattresses.
+The mattress and box spring are placed on a wood or metal bed frame.
 They’re not recommended for use with latex mattresses, however, due to the extra weight.

-- Foundation Beds are similar to platforms in that they’re both one-piece, low profile mattress supports.
+Foundation beds are like platforms in that they’re both one-piece, low-profile mattress supports.
 Although they look like box springs, foundations are flat surfaces used simply to hold mattresses rather than distribute the sleeper’s weight and absorb shock and motion.
 The growing popularity of memory foam mattresses has resulted in many people choosing foundation beds over platforms or box springs.

-- Adjustable Beds are multi-hinged, motorized platforms that allow sleepers to find the perfect position for comfortable sleep at the push of a button.
-The benefits of adjustable beds include improved circulation, relief from lower back pain, less neck and shoulder tension and reduced swelling of the feet and legs.
-Adjustable beds are also great for people who like to eat, read, work or watch television while in bed.
+Adjustable beds are multi-hinged, motorized platforms that allow sleepers to find the perfect position for comfortable sleep at the push of a button.
+The benefits of adjustable beds include improved circulation, relief from lower back pain, less neck and shoulder tension, and reduced swelling of the feet and legs.
+Adjustable beds are also great for people who like to eat, read, or watch television in bed.
 Sit ‘n Sleep recommends taking a close look at our premium SmartLife adjustable systems – a superior alternative to mattress systems like Sleep Number.

-Regardless of the type, size and comfort level mattress and foundation that interest you, you’ll find a full range of choices at any Sit ’n Sleep mattress superstore.
+Regardless of the type, size, or comfort level that interests you, you’ll find a full range of mattress and bed frame options at any Sit ’n Sleep mattress superstore.
 Our knowledgeable sleep consultants will help you select a combination that will have you sleeping comfortably and soundly for years to come.